Keelen History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early Keelen Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Keelen family to Ireland
+Migration of the Keelen family

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Keelen were among those contributors: Michael Kelan settled in Boston Massachusetts in 1848; Charles Kellen also settled in Boston Massachusetts the same year; Teresa Kellen settled in San Francisco Cal. in 1852.
 In Newfoundland, Canada, Mary Kelland settled at Scilly Cove in 1792.